Special Weather Statement issued for Grant by NWS - NewsBreak

 Special Weather Statement issued for Grant by NWS

-Effective: 2021-08-28 22:56:00 CDT Expires: 2021-08-28 23:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Grant A strong thunderstorm will impact portions of southeastern Grant County through 1130 PM CDT At 1059 PM CDT, Doppler radar was tracking a strong thunderstorm near Donnelly, or 36 miles south of Fergus Falls, moving northeast at 60 mph.
-HAZARD...Wind gusts up to 50 mph and nickel size hail.
+Effective: 2021-08-28 07:05:00 CDT Expires: 2021-08-28 10:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+A Severe Thunderstorm Watch remains in effect until noon CDT for west central Minnesota.
+Target Area: Grant A strong thunderstorm will impact portions of Grant County through 1045 AM CDT At 948 AM CDT, Doppler radar was tracking a strong thunderstorm near Elbow Lake, or 24 miles south of Fergus Falls, moving east at 20 mph.
+HAZARD...Winds in excess of 40 mph and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This strong thunderstorm will be near Hoffman around 1105 PM CDT.
-Barrett around 1110 PM CDT.
-Erdahl around 1115 PM CDT.
-This includes Interstate 94 in Minnesota between mile markers 79 and 80.
-MAX HAIL SIZE...0.88 IN MAX WIND GUST...50 MPHalerts.weather.gov
+This strong thunderstorm will be near Elbow Lake around 950 AM CDT.
+Barrett around 1000 AM CDT.
+Other locations in the path of this storm include Erdahl and Hoffman.
+This includes Interstate 94 in Minnesota between mile markers 71 and 80.
+MAX HAIL SIZE...0.88 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0